IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 DB_NAME=your_database_name
 REDIS_HOST=your_redis_host
 REDIS_PORT=your_redis_port
-Run database migrations (if applicable): bash
+Run Database Migrations (if applicable)

+bash
 Copy code
 npm run migrate
-Start the application:
+Start the Application

 bash
 Copy code
 npm start
 Usage
-Register a new user through the /register endpoint.
+Register a New User
+Use the /register endpoint to create a new account.

+Log In
-Log in with your credentials at the /login endpoint.
+Authenticate your account through the /login endpoint.

-Access your workspace to manage files:
+Manage Files

-Create, read, update, and delete files and directories.
+Create, read, update, and delete files and directories in your workspace.
+Change Language
-Change your preferred language through the /language endpoint.
+Update your preferred language using the /language endpoint.

+Upload Files
-Upload files and track progress using the provided API routes.
+Upload files and track their progress through the provided API routes.

 Testing
-To run the unit tests:
+To execute unit tests, run the following command:

 bash
 Copy code